jimmyrosen/wpcommunity-process/process.md

     * Write thank you posts for each sponsor
 * Volunteers
   * What tasks need arranging?
+    * Plan the sponsors & organizer dinner
+    * Plan the contribution day
+    * Plan the afterparty
+    * Plan the WordCamp (talks) day
+      * Registration process
+        * Consider volume of attendee troughput
   * Who can and wants to do what?
   * Call for volunteers post
 * Fundraising